 MF, Carlos Ascues (64’), 4.5 — Ascues subbed in for slightly injured Higuita, and was not able to truly replace him.
 It wasn’t until Higuita was gone that Houston was finally able to break through.
 Ascues finished with an 86% passing rate on 14 passes.
 Frankly, he looked lost, and the center didn’t hold, though he did force a diving save late in the match on a decent shot.

 F, Chris Mueller (85’), N/A — Despite coming on late, Mueller tried to be the super sub, but might have tried a bit too hard.
 He tried to dribble through most of the Houston defense, and it just didn’t happen.
 Mueller had seven touches and an 86% passing rate.

 That’s how I saw things.
 What were your thoughts on the 2-1 loss to the Houston Dynamo?
 Who was your Man of the Match?
 Be sure to vote in the poll below!

-Who was your Orlando City Man of the Match in the Lions’ 0-0 draw with the Houston Dynamo?
+Who was your Orlando City Man of the Match in the Lions’ 2-1 loss in Houston?